tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ## Prerequisite

-- Location server should be running.
+- Location Service should be running
-- Event Service should be running.
+- Event Service should be running

-## Running latest release of event-cli using Coursier
 @@@ note

-This page assumes that you have already installed and set-up coursier : @ref:[coursier-installation](csinstallation.md) { open=new }.
+This page assumes that you have already installed and setup @ref:[coursier](csinstallation.md) { open=new }

 @@@

-### Install event-cli app
+## Install event-cli app

 Following command creates an executable file named event-cli in the default installation directory.